JahidulGUB-Islam/Computional-Intilligence-AIS_IDS/README.md

 ---

-# 🚀 Steps to Reproduce Results
+# 🚀 Reproduction Procedure

-## 🔹 Step 1: Open the Colab Notebook
+## 🔹 Step 1: Open the Google Colab Notebook

-Open the provided Google Colab notebook.
+Launch the provided notebook using Google Colab.

 ---